Jamilasullivan/Case-Study/README.md

 The bash scripts used for this data processing can be found in the branch named *processing*.

-In this branch you will find the following scripts which should be used in number order:
+In this branch you will find the following scripts, which should be used in number order:

 1. 1-QC.sh
 2. 2-star_index_genome.sh